SSTcristian/MindAnottations/README.md

 Also, i like make theses annotations bc them motivates me to study more about IT world

+**OBS**: Theses annotations are in portuguese, which the my native language

 - ## **Programming Concepts**
 	- ##### `Big O Notation`